grpc/proposal/A93-xds-ext-proc.md

   TODO: document behavior
 - We ignore the dynamic_metadata field, since it is not relevant to gRPC.

+Note that the responses from the ext_proc server must come back in the same order that the events were sent by the filter.
+For example, if the client sends a client headers event and a client message event and the ext_proc server responds to the client message event first, that is considered a protocol error.
+The filter will treat that as if the ext_proc stream failed with a non-OK status.

 #### Header Rewriting

 When responding to a client headers, server headers, or server trailers